jmf-mordis/asynckafka/docs/rdk_configuration.rst

 .. _configuration: https://github.com/edenhill/librdkafka/blob/v0.11.3/CONFIGURATION.md

 The asynckafka producer and consumer accepts two configuration dicts.
-The dicts should have strings in the key and value.
+The dicts be strings in the key and value.

 Consumer configuration, example::